Do You Know What Makes Your Chili Hot?

 to one specific chemical called capsaicin.

-Capsaicin is produced by chili peppers as an
+Capsaicin is produced by chili peppers as an irritant to mammals.

 The irritant properties of capsaicin cause heightened levels of